Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/browser-2/index.md

 --8<-- "includes/ampli-vs-amplitude.md"
     Click here for more documentation on [Ampli for Browser](./ampli.md).

+!!!note "Migration guide"
+    This is the documentation for the Amplitude Browser SDK 2.0.
+If you are using the Browser SDK 1.0, refer to the migration documentation: [Browser SDK 2.0 Migration Guide](/data/sdks/browser-2/migration/).
+If you are using the maintenance SDK, refer to the migration documentation: [Browser SDK Migration Guide](/data/sdks/typescript-browser/migration/).

 ## Getting started

 Use [this quickstart guide](../sdk-quickstart#browser) to get started with Amplitude Browser SDK.